 - Website Development

 Since the need to generate revenue and positive cash flow is primary, some of these elements remain a work in progress after startup.
 Beyond billing and collections, high-level business administration develops at a slower pace and requires additional skills.
 Advanced skill sets either come from new hires or outside resources.

 Once profits occur on a consistent basis, a growth phase typically starts and requires the firm to move to a professional business management approach, which is less reliant on the firm’s equity members.

-All marketing investments include all components of a law firm's marketing plan, which are listed below:
+All marketing investments include all components of a law firm's marketing plan, which are listed and displayed in the graphic below:

 We recommend the same approach to meet the firm’s marketing needs: a combination of in-house resources, outsourced services, and software applications.